2021 Progress celebrates our unique community - Port Arthur News

 There is plenty taking place all around us.

 Our “Live, Breathe, Laugh, Love” progress series publishes each Saturday in April with a different theme each week.
-The April 10 theme is “Breathe.”
+The April 17 theme is “Laugh.”

 We invite you to take advantage of these special sections.
 Each comes with tremendous sponsorship from local businesses and organizations.
 Consider their services and products in the future, as now more than ever, we must all shop and support local.